Nowhere dense set: Nowhere dense sets with positive measure

 A nowhere dense set is not necessarily negligible in every sense.
 For example, if $X$ is the unit interval $[0, 1],$ not only is it possible to have a dense set of Lebesgue measure zero (such as the set of rationals), but it is also possible to have a nowhere dense set with positive measure.
+One such example is the Smith–Volterra–Cantor set.